csenio/cool-code-discoveries/Readme.md

  ## html

-  - there is a `<picture>` tag that lets you create responsive images.
+  - there is a `<picture>` tag that lets you create images with responsive resolutions.